 Creating and launching an online course with Podia requires zero coding, so it's easy to get started ASAP.

-(If you want to follow along at home, you can sign up for a 14-day free trial of Podia and set up your first online course.)
+(If you want to follow along at home, you can sign up for a free Podia account to begin drafting your first online course.)

 Click on Products in the top bar of your navigation.
 Next, click "Create product" at the top right of the screen.